Putterman Legal

 FAQ’s By Our Galloway Township Clients

 Open separate bank accounts, monitor joint spending, gather all financial records, and work with your attorney to secure temporary court orders if needed.
+It is also important to understand what qualifies as marital property versus separate property under New Jersey law, so you know what is and is not subject to equitable distribution.
+The sooner you involve a divorce lawyer, the better protected your interests will be.

 Guidance You Can Trust Through Divorce